 Burlington, Ontario

-A prime example of a city that benefits from being a stone’s throw from Toronto, the bedroom community of Burlington is known for being a city of commuters.
+A prime example of a city that benefits from being a stone’s throw from Toronto is the bedroom community of Burlington, which is known for being a city of commuters.

 That’s because Burlington’s average cost of living is lower than Toronto’s.
 It also has a strong economy and even stronger employment opportunities.
 Meanwhile, young families are fond of the area’s public parks, recreation facilities, and competitive school system.